Investor Alleges Carlos Ingram Liquidated Account Without Authorization

 FINRA Rule 3260

 FINRA Rule 3260 forbids brokers from conducting trades in a client’s account without their approval.
-Only in discretionary accounts can brokers conduct trades without explicit authorization.
+Brokers can only conduct trades without explicit authorization in discretionary accounts

 In 2021, Carlos Ingram became the subject of two tax liens totaling $6,700.90.